 Temporary Non-Enforcement Period

-The Department of Labor has issues a temporary non-enforcement policy to allow employers 30 days after the Act takes effect on April 1 to come into compliance with the new law.
+The Department of Labor has issued a temporary non-enforcement policy to allow employers 30 days after the Act takes effect on April 1 to come into compliance with the new law.
 According to the DOL, the Act will not be enforced against employers for the first 30 days “so long as the employer has acted reasonably and in good faith to comply with the Act.
 For purposes of this non-enforcement position, “good faith” exists when violations are remedied and the employee is made whole as soon as practicable by the employer, the violations were not willful, and the Department receives a written commitment from the employer to comply with the Act in the future.”

 Small Business Exemption